Polynomial root-finding: Finding one root

-Wilkinson's polynomial: the roots of this polynomial of degree 20 are the 20 first positive integers; changing the last bit of the 32-bit representation of one of its coefficient (equal to –210) produces a polynomial with only 10 real roots and 10 complex roots with imaginary parts larger than 0.6.

 Closely related to Newton's method are Halley's method and Laguerre's method.
 Both use the polynomial and its two first derivations for an iterative process that has a cubic convergence.
-Combining two consecutive steps of these methods into a single test, one gets a rate of convergence of 9, at the cost of 6 polynomial evaluations (with Horner rule).
+Combining two consecutive steps of these methods into a single test, one gets a rate of convergence of 9, at the cost of 6 polynomial evaluations (with Horner's rule).
 On the other hand, combining three steps of Newtons method gives a rate of convergence of 8 at the cost of the same number of polynomial evaluation.
 This gives a slight advantage to these methods (less clear for Laguerre's method, as a square root has to be computed at each step).

 When applying these methods to polynomials with real coefficients and real starting points, Newton's and Halley's method stay inside the real number line.
 One has to choose complex starting points to find complex roots.
 In contrast, the Laguerre method with a square root in its evaluation will leave the real axis of its own accord.